Teacher Training

 The course was commended by OFSTED on a recent visit to SCITT's Training Centre.

 Malcolm is well qualified to run these courses for teachers.
-With two degrees in education (B.Ed and B.Phil(Ed) from Chester and Birmingham Universities, respectively) and fifteen years classroom experience plus experience in teaching adults as a Director of Training in several companies, Malcolm brings a lifetime of experience to benefit new trainees.
+With two degrees in education (B.Ed and B.Phil(Ed) from Chester and Birmingham Universities, respectively) and fifteen years classroom experience plus experience in teaching adults as a Director of Training in financial services companies, Malcolm brings a lifetime of experience to benefit new trainees.
 It was whilst he was working in China and then Korea twenty years ago that he discovered Buddhism and having completed a course with the Buddhist Society began practising meditation and living mindfully.
 Even after all these years, he states that he still has a beginners mind because living mindfully is not easy but it does help to alleviate stress and anxiety and prepares one for the emotional turbulence of the classroom environment.